Jurisdiction Framework

 End-User Eligibility Overview

 Swipelux applies a multi-tier jurisdictional framework aligned with EU AMLD, FATF guidance, and internal risk appetite.
-End-users fall into three categories:
+End-users fall into three broad categories:

 A. Fully Supported (EEA + CH)